selinon/selinon/docs.source/selective.rst

   * bug fixes in some task does not require you to run the whole flow again - you can use ``run_subsequent`` to run also affected tasks that are direct on indirect dependencies of requested task
   * and anything specific for your application

-Reuse Results in Selective Flows
+Reuse results in selective flows
 ================================

 If you would like to avoid running some task in selective runs (let's say `Task1` from the previous example) and reuse results from previous runs, you can simply register a `selective run function` in your YAML configuration file in task definition: